Going to AWS re:Invent 2024?

 }

-4. Add aws_lambda_function Function
+4. Add the aws_lambda_function function

 Alright.
-Now we have everything (IAM Role, IAM Policy, Python Code) in place.
+Now we have everything (IAM role, IAM policy, Python code) in place.
 Let’s write down the aws_lambda_function resource block:

 resource "aws_lambda_function" "terraform_lambda_func" {